ccrismancox/IO_TugOfWar/readme.md

     - Enter the machine's boot menu by pressing the appropriate key repeatedly  (the button to activate the boot menu varies with computer make and models -- common keys include F12 (DELL, Most ACERs),   F8 (Most ASUS), ESC (HP and some ASUS).
 4. Select the option to boot from the flash drive USB
 5. You may try using the "live" testing version that does not install the operating system.
 We have not tested it with this package, but believe it should work.
 You may also select "install."
 WARNING: this will require you to format all or part of your hard drive so don't do it if you don't want that.
-6. Download the replication package  (scroll your cursor to the upper left corner where it says "Activities" and then select the firefox icon to access the internet)
+6. Download the replication package  (scroll your cursor to the upper left corner where it says "Activities" and then select the Firefox icon to access the internet)

 ## Replication
 From a fresh installation of Ubuntu 20.04.6, you will need to use the following steps to prepare the replication environment.